Trend Following Swing Strategies

 Rules for Adding

-- Only add if original position is +2% in profit
+- Only add if the original position is comfortably in profit

-- Wait for another pullback with new VB signal
+- Wait for another pullback with a new VB signal

 Example: Pyramid Trade